wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 What is the purpose of units?
     * ensure API performs as designed and documented
     * show specifically how API behaves

+As discussed in [An Overview of Formal Methods Tools and Techniques](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/AnOverviewOfFormalMethodsToolsAndTechniques.pdf) there are various formal methods for software verification.
+Ideally every API could and would be formally verified.
+Unfortunantly, there are severe limitations to current formal methods, especially when APIs can abstract complex interactions underneath and can be linked to hetrogenous systems that are difficult to formally verify.
+Another drawback to formal methods is that currently applying these techniques is extreamly costly and thus generally not feasible for most software development.
+Additionally, while formal methods may prove something mathmatically there is a difference between a mathmatical proof of software and software actually running on a real world system.
+Thus while verification can be a helpful tool its limitations mean that real world testing is still required.

+As discussed in [Software Testing: A Research Travelogue (2000–2014)](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/SoftwareTestingTravelogue.pdf) there are many ways to test software.
+Software testing provides a different set of guarentees than formal methods.
+Testing does not prove that software behaves in all circumstances according to documentation.
+Testing can show that an API produces the correct behavior in specific cases giving some confidence that the API performs correctly in similar cases.
+Testing is generally significantly less costly to implement than formal software verification methods.

+The general software testing follows a standard of expected input and comparing actual output with expected output.
+Some output can be more difficult to test than others especially if it results in complex behavior dependent on an internal state.

 ### Mocks